-Hertfordshire Climate Change and Sustainability Partnership
+Hertfordshire Climate Change and Sustainability Partnership (HCCSP)

 Since 2019 Hertfordshire County Council and nine of the District and Borough Councils have declared a climate emergency.
-In recognition of these declarations and the level of growth needed across the county, the Hertfordshire Climate Change and Sustainability Partnership (HCCSP) was established as a strategic group to the be the lead partnership organisation in the county for collaboration and to identify joint work programmes on environmental, climate change and wider sustainability issues.
+In recognition of these declarations and the level of growth needed across the county, the HCCSP was established as a strategic group to the be the lead partnership organisation in the county for collaboration and to identify joint work programmes on environmental, climate change and wider sustainability issues.

 Through Solar Together, 10,200 solar panels have been installed at more than 1,100 properties (including 1,500 with batteries and dynamic electric vehicle chargers included).
-This equates to £12.6m local investment by homeowners and 18,907 tonnes of carbon reduction over 25 years downloaded over 500 times.
-HCCSP has also led the coordination of schemes such as Solar Together which helps residents buy solar panels as a group to reduce costs.
+This equates to £12.6m local investment by homeowners and 18,907 tonnes of carbon reduction over 25 years as Solar Together which helps residents buy solar panels as a group to reduce costs.